 Mediterranean Yacht Charters Fethiye in Turkey offer lots of sailing holiday Charter boats, and yachts are available.
 If you do not see a great deal on this page, please contact us.
 We aim to get you the best deals at the lowest prices.

 The city became absorbed into the Persian Empire in 547 B.C.
-However, there is little evidence of the Byzantine’s rule, but a few surviving buildings suggest considerable prosperity during that period.
-By the 10th-century, the ancient name changed to Makri meaning “long one” derived from the name of the island at the harbour entrance.
+However, there is little evidence of the Byzantine’s rule, but a few surviving buildings suggest considerable prosperity.
+By the 10th-century, the ancient name changed to Makri, meaning “long one”, derived from the island’s name at the harbour entrance.
 The Mediterranean town of Makri produced perfumes and became a prosperous commercial centre during the 11th-13th centuries.
 The Turks invaded in 1424, and the city became part of the Ottoman Empire.

-By the 19th-century there was a large Greek population.
-When Greece and Turkey agreed to a population exchange to settle their troubles, the Greeks in Makri left to found the town of Nea Makri (New Makri) in Greece.
+By the 19th-century, there was a large Greek population.
+When Greece and Turkey agreed to a population exchange to settle their troubles, the Greeks in Makri left to found Nea Makri (New Makri) in Greece.
 Turks resettled in Telmessos.
 In 1934, the Turkish government renamed the city “Fethiye”.
-This was in honour of Yüzbaşı Fethi Bey, one of the first pilots of the Ottoman Air Force.
+This was in honour of Yüzbaşı Fethi Bey, one of the Ottoman Air Force’s first pilots.

 Fethiye has experienced numerous earthquakes.
 In 1957, there were many casualties and buildings destroyed.
-Since then, renovation of the town has taken place to include a modern Mediterranean style harbour and marina.
+Since then, the town’s renovation has included a modern Mediterranean style harbour and marina.

 The legend of Apollo